Jamil18474/ci-cd-react/README.md

     Configure Git: Git user settings are configured to automatically commit with the correct user information:

-git config --global user.email "loise.fenoll@ynov.com"
+git config --global user.email "jamil.abdelhamid@ynov.com"
-git config --global user.name "Loise Fenoll"
+git config --global user.name "Jamil18474"

 Build the NPM Package: The NPM package is built using the following command, which compiles the necessary files for
 publishing: